 There is no doubt that Ho Chi Minh City is a paradise for street foods and cheap eats.
-In almost every street you can find stalls, vendors selling foods all days, especially in the late afternoon to evening.
+On almost every street you can find stalls, and vendors selling food every day, especially in the late afternoon to evening.
 In this guide, we will have a review of 3 cheap eats in Ho Chi Minh City that many locals opt for.

 There are many ways for you to enjoy street foods in Vietnam.
-You can find quick snacks or full meals, sweet treats in any of these street foods places.
-The stalls could be mobile or settled at one place.
+You can find quick snacks or full meals, and sweet treats in any of these street foods places.
+The stalls could be mobile or settled in one place.

 Pop-up stalls.
-These pop-up restaurants are street vendors with a mobile stall, but they usually stand at one place that they can sell the most.
+These pop-up restaurants are street vendors with mobile stalls, but they usually stand at one place where they can sell the most.
 Sometimes, the vendors only have a few bags or a carrying pole containing tools and ingredients, along with a stack of plastic chairs with them.
 They will place these plastic chairs out when customers come and clear out when the police patrol the areas.

-The below is an independent review of us on the 3 places to have cheap eats in Ho Chi Minh City that are favored by many Vietnamese, especially the students and office workers.
+Below is an independent review of us on the 3 places to have cheap eats in Ho Chi Minh City that are favored by many Vietnamese, especially students and office workers.